 Did you say cheesy?
 Cheesy is one of the words banned in my world.
 I’m tired of sincerity being something we have to be afraid of doing.
 It’s been like that for 20 years, that the entertainment and art world has shied away from sincerity, real sincerity, because they feel they have to wink at the audience because that’s what the kids like.
 We have to do the real stories now.
 The world is in crisis.

 I wanted to tell a story about a hero who believes in love, who is filled with love, who believes in change and the betterment of mankind.
 I believe in it.
 It’s terrible when it makes so many artists afraid to be sincere and truthful and emotional, and relegates them to the too-cool-for-school department.
 Art is supposed to bring beauty to the world.

 True to her word, Jenkins has crafted a real story of genuine beauty and heroism.
 And judging from the response to her work, it would appear the movie-going public, long starved on irony and self-referential cynicism, is more than ready for such stories once again.

 A role model for women – and men – of all ages

 Much has been made – and justifiably so – of Wonder Woman’s empowering effect on its female viewers.
 More than a few women reported that they wept during the movie, and not necessarily at the sad parts.
-The character of Diana, played with star-making charisma by Israeli actress Gal Gadot, embodies an irresistible blend of strength and vulnerability, courage and kindness.
+The character of Diana, portrayed with luminous charisma by Israeli actress Gal Gadot, embodies an irresistible blend of strength and vulnerability, courage and kindness.
 Clearly she has resonated with a wide female audience, thrilled to have such a positive role model for their daughters after them.